circleci/circleci-docs/jekyll/_cci2/faq.md

 #### Are there credit plans for open source projects?
 {:.no_toc}

-Open source organizations receive 400,000 free credits per month that can be spent on Linux open source projects, using a maximum of 4 concurrent jobs.
+Open source organizations **on our free plan** receive 400,000 free credits per month that can be spent on Linux open source projects, using a maximum of 4 concurrent jobs.

 If you build on macOS, we also offer organizations on our free plan 25,000 free